 Most people ignore messages that are not meant for them.
 Using a personal tone personalizes your messaging, and hence your audience relates to it well.
 At minimum, use a friendly tone and address customers by their name.

-In 2021, you can engage your audience by adding value to them.
+You can engage your audience by adding value to them.
 Consider using your social media platforms to post content that benefits your audience.

 Customer Engagement: the Bottom Line